samthor/radhist/README.md

 # Library Features

-This library adds a new _concept_, and a related capability.
+This library adds a new _concept_ (in 'action state'), a related capability, plus a bunch of nicities in the stack object.
-But first, an example from Twitter (about Twitter)!
-This library helps you implement this behavior, whether user-initated or programatically:

-<video src="https://storage.googleapis.com/hwhistlr.appspot.com/assets/stackanimation.mp4" width="960" height="480"></video>

-In the example, the user pops the third "retweet" state.
-Because we have two buffer states, it can actually pop again and restore a 'new' middle state&mdash;removing the ability to press Forward in the user's browser.
-Read on for what `radhist` can do. ⬇️📖

 ## Action State